andywang0607/FFmpeg-Application/README.md

  - Vedio2RTMP: Upstreaming a local flv file according to RTMP protocol
  - WebCam2RTMP: Get image from webcam and upstreaming according to RTMP protocol
  - Audio2RTMP: Get audio from microphone and upstreaming according to RTMP protocol
+ - MultiMedia2RTMP: Upstreaming video and audio simultaneously and finish synchronized

 ## Environment
 - OS: Win10